Guide to Christmas Club Accounts

 If you want to save money for the holidays but aren’t sure a Christmas Club account is right for you, consider these options.

-• Money Market Account.
-A money market account is an interest-bearing account that is federally insured and has competitive interest rates.
+• Money market account: A money market account is an interest-bearing account that is federally insured and has competitive interest rates.
 It generally requires a higher opening deposit.

-• Travel account.
-Like Christmas accounts, these savings accounts likely won’t pay great interest, but they help you save for your goal.
-You can pick where to keep travel fund savings, and then use the money to hop on a plane when the holidays roll around.
+• Travel account: Like Christmas accounts, these savings accounts likely won’t pay great interest, but they help you save for your goal.
+You can pick where to keep travel fund savings and then use the money to hop on a plane when the holidays roll around.

 The Takeaway

 Christmas Clubs (or Holiday Club accounts) can spur you on to save regularly for the winter holiday spend.
 Planning ahead reduces stress.
 What’s more, setting a savings goal can help you keep your eye on the limit and avoid credit card overspending.
-But beware of fees for early withdrawals and caps on total amount saved.
-In some cases, you might be better off with another savings vehicle, like a CD or money market account.
+But beware of fees for early withdrawals and caps on the total amount saved.
+In some cases, you might be better off with another savings vehicle, such as a CD or money market account.

 FAQ